-2. If you are notified of any defect in the application, within fifteen days of the receipt of the corrected application the cooperative housing corporation must either acknowledge that is has received a complete application, or shall notify you any defect in the application.

-3. Within sixty days of receipt of a complete application, the cooperative housing corporation must approve or deny your application, and provide written notice thereof.

-4. If your application is denied, the cooperative housing corporation is required to provide notice to the Westchester County Human Rights Commission, including your contact information.

-2. The application to purchase shares of the corporation's stock must disclose any minimum financial qualifications that a prospective purchaser must meet to qualify to purchase the shares.
-To the extent that a cooperative housing corporation does not have firm mandatory minimum financial qualifications, the application must disclose, at a minimum, the corporation's preferred minimum income, total assets, and credit score, and preferred maximum debt-to-income ratio and percentage of purchase price being financed.

-B. Within fifteen days of the receipt of a purchaser's application, such a governing board shall either acknowledge to the prospective purchaser that it is in receipt of a properly completed application or inform the prospective purchaser of any defect in an application.
+- 2. If you are notified of any defect in the application, within fifteen days of the receipt of the corrected application the cooperative housing corporation must either acknowledge that is has received a complete application, or shall notify you any defect in the application. - 3.
+Within sixty days of receipt of a complete application, the cooperative housing corporation must approve or deny your application, and provide written notice thereof. - 4.
+If your application is denied, the cooperative housing corporation is required to provide notice to the Westchester County Human Rights Commission, including your contact information. - 2.
+The application to purchase shares of the corporation's stock must disclose: - a. any minimum financial qualifications that a prospective purchaser must meet to qualify to purchase the shares. - b.
+If a cooperative housing corporation does not have stated mandatory minimum financial qualifications under subparagraph a, at a minimum, the corporation's preferred minimum income, total assets, and credit score, and preferred maximum debt-to-income ratio and percentage of purchase price being financed, noting that these criteria may vary in the discretion of the governing board weighing these factors when it makes a decision on an application. - B. Within fifteen days of the receipt of a purchaser's application, such a governing board shall either acknowledge to the prospective purchaser that it is in receipt of a properly completed application or inform the prospective purchaser of any defect in an application.
 Where the governing board has informed a prospective purchaser of a defect in an application, upon resubmission of the application the governing board shall have fifteen days to either acknowledge to the prospective purchaser that it is in receipt of a properly completed application or inform the prospective purchaser of any uncured defect in the resubmitted application.

-C. Within sixty days of its receipt of a properly completed application, such a governing board shall either reject or approve an application to purchase shares of its stock and shall provide written notice thereof.
+- C. Within sixty days of its receipt of a properly completed application, such a governing board shall either reject or approve an application to purchase shares of its stock and shall provide written notice thereof.
 In the case of a rejection, [a copy of the written notice shall be sent by] the governing board shall provide to the Human Rights Commission notice of the rejection.
 This notice shall be in a form promulgated by the Executive Director of the Human Rights Commission, and published on the Human Rights Commission website.
-The form shall, at a minimum, require the following information:

-1. the full legal name and address of the Cooperative Housing Corporation;

-2. the full address and unit number of the unit that had been applied for;

-3. the full names, addresses, telephone numbers, and e-mail addresses (if available) for the denied applicant(s) and seller(s);

-4. the full names, addresses, telephone numbers and e-mail addresses (if available) for all legal counsel and real estate brokers involved in the rejected transaction;

-5. the date of receipt of the initial application;

-6. the date of receipt of the completed application;

-7. the date(s) of any interview;

-8. the date of rejection; and

-9. the reason for rejection.
+The form shall, at a minimum, require the following information: - 1. the full legal name and address of the Cooperative Housing Corporation; - 2. the full address and unit number of the unit that had been applied for; - 3. the full names, addresses, telephone numbers, and e-mail addresses (if available) for the denied applicant(s) and seller(s); - 4. the full names, addresses, telephone numbers and e-mail addresses (if available) for all legal counsel and real estate brokers involved in the rejected transaction; - 5. the date of receipt of the initial application; - 6. the date of receipt of the completed application; - 7. the date(s) of any interview; - 8. the date of rejection; and - 9. the reason for rejection.